Drain Tile Systems In Manhattan, Wamego, Junction City, KS, and Surrounding Areas

 If you ask most homeowners to name one place in their home that has water leaking problems, it is almost always the basement.
 Whether finished or unfinished, the basement tends to represent the least maintained and worst drained room in the house.
 But, it does not have to be that way.
 There are simple technologies that help to remove excess and standing water from the basement before it becomes an issue.

-Drain tile systems are not only easy to install, they can be maintained for long periods of time without replacement or heavy repair.
+Drain tile systems are not only easy to install, but they can also be maintained for long periods of time without replacement or heavy repair.

 Gravel is important because it is more porous than soil.
 It allows water to more freely flow than soil or sediment can, thereby drawing the water through itself.
 When water has a choice between thick, hard soil and porous, loose gravel, it will travel the path of least resistance.
 The system is then covered to keep the pipe from getting clogged by debris or sediment in the area.